-Upon the occurrence of any event of default, the lender may, without any further demand or notice, declare the unpaid principal amount (\$4,152,667.87 as of June 30, 2019) plus any accrued and unpaid interest be due and payable immediately.
-The lender may also exercise all remedies available by law or in the equity provided under the agreement, including sale of the secured assets, and apply the proceeds of any such sale to the amounts due after deducting all costs and expenses related to the recovery, repair, storage, and sale of the secured assets, including court costs and reasonable attorney's fees incurred.
+Upon the occurrence of any event of default, the lender may, without any further demand or notice, declare the unpaid principal amount (\$3,861,242.08 as of June 30, 2020) plus any accrued and unpaid interest be due and payable immediately.
+The lender may also exercise all remedies available by law or in the equity provided under the agreement, including sale of the secured assets, and apply the proceeds of any such sale to the amounts due after deducting all costs and expenses related to the recovery, repair, storage, and sale of the secured assets, including court costs and reasonable attorneys' fees incurred.

-ECSU Housing Foundation Interim Loan (\$9,600,000 outstanding)
+ECSU Housing Foundation Interim Loan (\$10,269,481.43 outstanding)

-In May 2017, the University received approval from the UNC Board of Governors to obtain financing through the United States Department of Agriculture's (USDA) Community Facilities loan program.
-The University received approval of this loan from the USDA in September of 2018.
+In May 2017, the University received approval from the UNC Board of Governors to obtain financing through the United States Department of Agriculture's (USDA) Community Facilities Ioan program.
+The University received approval of this Ioan from the USDA in September of 2018.
 Direct borrowings from a financial institution will be utilized to finance the projects.
-Once the projects are complete, the USDA will take out the interim financing by providing a permanent, long-term loan.
+Once the projects are complete, the USDA will take out the interim financing by providing a permanent, long-term Ioan.

 During the 2019 fiscal year, the first draw was made from the interim direct borrowing in the amount of \$9,600,000.00.
 The funds were used to refinance bonds issued in 2003 by the Elizabeth City State University Housing Foundation, LLC, to finance the Viking Village student housing facility.
+In fiscal year 2020, a second draw occurred in the amount of \$669,481.43 to cover demolition expenses and Bias Hall renovations.
 The outstanding notes from the direct borrowing contain (1) a provision that in an event of default, the timing of repayment of outstanding amounts become immediately due if pledged revenues during the year are less than 100 percent of debt service coverage due in the following year and (2) a provision that if the University is unable to make payment, outstanding amounts are due immediately.
-The outstanding notes from direct borrowings of \$9,600,000.00 contain a subjective acceleration clause that allows the lender to accelerate payment of the entire principal amount to become immediately due if the lender determines that a material adverse change occurs.
+The outstanding notes from direct borrowings of \$10,269,481.43 contain a subjective acceleration clause that allows the lender to accelerate payment of the entire principal amount to become immediately due if the lender determines that a material adverse change occurs.
 The outstanding notes are secured by a Deed of Trust and a Leasehold Deed of Trust.
 Under terms of the agreement, future draws under the interim financing arrangement will be used to renovate or demolish student housing facilities on campus.
 The interim loan maximum has been approved in the amount of \$19,750,000.00.